TheRealAphiwit/Assignment-1/README.md

 Student name: Aphiwit Lekphet
 Unity ver: 2022.3.8f1

+[Discalimer!]
+This is a work in progress that I will still work with after the assignments due date, hence there are some prefabs and variables that are currently not being used in this build.

 Intended behaviours/mechanics:
 * Vehicles should be able to move using WASD or the arrow buttons.
 * Vehicles should be able to flip over if the player is going at high speed towards a direction and turning too hard.